 This problem does not exist if all nodes are Erlang nodes.

-To avoid that late answers (after the timeout) pollutes the caller's message queue, a middleman process is used to do the actual calls.
+To prevent late answers (after the timeout) from polluting the caller's message queue, a middleman process is used to do the actual calls.
 Late answers will then be discarded when they arrive to a terminated process.